xiaopan369/AgentConsole/README.en.md

 6. Click “Switch to Claude” or “Switch to Codex”.
 7. Paste the copied continuation prompt into a new chat with the target agent.
 8. After the target agent reads the handoff files and replies with a handoff read receipt, continue the work.

+## Privacy

+Agent Console is a local macOS app.
+It does not include a remote service and does not upload your project files, chat content, or handoff data by itself.

+Global workspace data is stored in `~/AgentWorkspace` by default, and project handoff data is stored in `.agent-handoff` inside each project.

+Any content you paste into Claude, Codex, or another agent is handled under that service’s own privacy policy.

 ## Troubleshooting